G4TGJ/FreqGen5351/README.md

 so that the clock runs at the correct rate.

 The VFO mode in the latest source (but not in a release) adds support for a superhet receiver as well as the existing quadrature direct conversion VFO.
 To fit this within the ATtiny85's 8K of flash I have removed the band display and selection.
-It is very easy to change frequency so this is not much of a harship.
+It is very easy to change frequency so this is not much of a hardship.
 There is another change that means it isn't quite backwards compatible with the previous code.
 Clock 2 must be set to zero to work in the existing quadrature way.
 Otherwise this is set to the centre frequency of the superhet's filter.
 Clock 0 is the high-side VFO frequency and clock 2 is the BFO frequency.
 Clock 1 is not used.
 The exact frequencies are set depending on whether CW, CW reverse, USB or LSB is set.
 I use this for developing circuitry rather than within a finished receiver